thomasdenecker/START-R/README.md

 Note that the size of the RAM that should be allocated to the Docker depends on the size of the studied organism genome.
 START-R can work with data from several organims.
-For the Human, we strongly recommend an increase in allocated memory for Docker.
+For the human genome, we strongly recommend an increase in allocated memory for Docker.
 Otherwise, the risk is an early termination of the analysis that will be incomplete.

 A workstation or a laboratory server with 16GB of RAM is therefore well dimensioned.